nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Zeddy also took along Strawberry Lips, a new pal, burnt-cork black, who was thus nicknamed from the peculiar stage-red color of his mouth.
 Strawberry Lips was typically the stage Negro.
-He was proof that a generalization has some foundation in truth....
-You might live your life in many black belts and arrive at the conclusion that there is no such thing as a typical Negro—no minstrel coon off the stage, no Thomas Nelson Page’s nigger, no Octavus Roy Cohen’s porter, no lineal descendant of
+He was proof that a generalization has some foundation in truth.<span class="three-dots"></span>You might live your life in many black belts and arrive at the conclusion that there is no such thing as a typical Negro—no minstrel coon off the stage, no Thomas Nelson Page’s nigger, no Octavus Roy Cohen’s porter, no lineal descendant of